Marijuana Warehouse Employee Gets 14 Years in Prison for Planning Heist with Corrupt L.A. Sheriff’s Deputy

 Together they detained the warehouse’s security guards in the back of a department vehicle for two hours while they robbed the warehouse, according to the U.S. Attorney’s Office.

-They stole more than half a ton of marijuana, over $600,000 in cash and money orders and other valuable items, according to the news release.
+They stole more than a half-ton of marijuana, over $600,000 in cash and money orders, and other valuable items, according to the news release.

 Kim ended up getting $1.5 million dollars’ worth of stolen marijuana to sell.